weekCodeing/interview-answe/README.en.md

 Friends who submit PR contributions will show their profile pictures and links to github on the homepage.
 Thanks!

+## You can

+one.
+You can write questions in Issues, Title, Leave a comment, etc. Let's do the questions two.
+You can write your answer to each question here

+## WeChat group

+At present, WeChat group: add me WeChat (xiaoda0423) (note, real-name system (name) - work/school (company/school) - work years (years))

+Note come intention!!

+1. [ban] front interview day more solutions 1+1 group

 ## History interview question

 - [Look at all](https://github.com/webVueBlog/interview-answe/blob/master/interviewAnswe.md)